-Boranda is a lament and a narrative, that talks about a land devastated by drought.
-More than likely Lobo is referring to northeastern Brazil, where he lived and drought is a natural phenomenon.
+Boranda is a narrative and a lament that talks about a land devastated by drought.
+More than likely Lobo is referring to northeastern Brazil, where he once lived and drought is a natural phenomenon.

-The tune appears on La Sonora Ponceña’s classic 1977 album titled El Gigante del Sur (Giant from the South, Inca) which, in my opinion, is one of the band’s finest albums to date.
+The composition appears on La Sonora Ponceña’s classic 1977 album El Gigante del Sur (Giant from the South, Inca) which, in my view, is one of its finest albums to date.
 According to Lucca, it was the Panamanian singer Rubén Blades who translated Boranda’s lyrics from Portuguese to Spanish.
-The lead singer (sonero) is Luigi Texidor and the coro (backup singers) are none other than Blades, Hector Lavoe, and marked Yolanda Rivera’s debut with La Sonora Ponceña.
-Papo Lucca’s solo on the electric piano, coupled with his vocal scatting, is one of his most memorable contributions to the history of salsa.
-Also, it’s the inspiration for the Boranda Challenge.
+The lead singer (sonero) is Luigi Texidor and the coro (backup singers) are none other than Ruben Blades and Hector Lavoe.
+Also, it marked Yolanda Rivera’s debut with La Sonora Ponceña.
+Papo Lucca’s solo on the electric piano, coupled with his vocal scatting, is a memorable contribution to salsa.
+Also, it is the inspiration for the Boranda Challenge.

-The following are my picks for the best interpretations of Boranda by a group or an individual.
+The following are my picks for the best interpretations of Boranda by a group or individual.